mwbowers/mwbowers.github.io/reference/datagate/datagate-common/duplicate-options.md

 ---
 title: "DuplicateOptions enum         | QSYS API Reference Guide"
 description: "Specifies the options for duplicating an object. "
-last_modified_at: 2024-07-09T17:00:40Z
+last_modified_at: 2024-07-29T18:18:49Z
+sitemap: false
 ---

 Specifies the options for duplicating an object.